 - Are intending to apply to live in the Dudley Co-Op for the Fall 2017 term.

-Freshmen who did not complete the Fall 2016 term are not eligible to participate in the lottery and will return to the Yard.
+First-year students who did not complete the Fall 2016 term are not eligible to participate in the lottery and will return to the Yard.